-File your document as soon as you create it.
-Get habituated of using the “Save As” dialogue box for filling in your documents.
-Give a simple name to the doc and put it in the right place.
+Save your document as soon as you make it.
+You should use the “Save As” dialogue box for filling in your documents.
+Name the document and put it in a place that is easy to find.

 7. Order your files for your convenience